Skip to main content

 ```bash

-dotnet build -p:WarningLevel=0 /clp:ErrorsOnly --verbosity quiet
+dotnet build -p:WarningLevel=0 /clp:ErrorsOnly --verbosity minimal

 ```